 Before you read on it’s, a good idea to realize that imagining outside conditions while sitting behind your laptop with a hot cup of coffee is not to be underestimated.

 I once prepared for a trip to Cape Town.
-Knowing that air temperatures in the windsurf season would be around 86°F/30°C I could not have imagined what the effect of 43°F/6°C water would be.
-I found out about it, while swimming back to shore for half an hour, after breaking a mast.
+Knowing that air temperatures in the windsurf season would be around 86°F/30°C, I could not have imagined what the effect of 43°F/6°C water would be.
+Soon I found out about it, while swimming back to shore for half an hour, after breaking a mast.
 The full 5/4mm wetsuit I had, saved my life.
 Ever since I always check with locals before windsurfing at a new spot to learn more about local conditions.

 Here is a few questions I ask myself before choosing:

 - Are you going to sail different spots?

 - Or one spot in various seasons and conditions?